Iankitsinghak/HerFlow/docs/prompt.md

-# Prompt to Rebuild the Woomania Web Application
+# Prompt to Rebuild the HerFlow Web Application

 ## High-Level Goal

-Your primary objective is to build a complete, production-ready web application called "Woomania".
+Your primary objective is to build a complete, production-ready web application called "HerFlow".
 This application is a supportive and empowering health and wellness platform for women.
 It should be built as a Next.js application using the App Router.

 ## 1. Technology Stack & Core Principles